What is Energy Conversion?

 Conversion of electrical energy into heat energy

-By supply electric power, an electric oven generates heat that makes the food hot.
+By supplying electric power, an electric oven generates heat that makes the food hot.

 Conversion of kinetic energy to thermal energy